Danny-Dasilva/Google_Coral_Flask/README.md

 runs the teachable machine model

-## Info for changing servos or mottors
+## Info for changing servos or motors

 The adafruit servokit library has 2 methods for doing servos or motors